scottpersinger/M5/docs/tutorial/index.md

 M5 Mobile Toolkit
 =========

-M5 attempts to make building mobile applications as easy as possible.
+M5 is designed to be a "batteries included" toolkit for building HTML5 mobile apps.
 The basic components of M5 include:

-* A basic mobile UI framework - currently jQuery plus jQTouch - for building your application UI
+* A basic mobile UI framework - currently jQuery Mobile ('jQM') - for building your application UI
+* Browser-based simulator which allows you to test and refine your app easily on the desktop
 * Javascript support modules for HTML5 features like local storage
-* Browser-based simulator which allows you to test and refine your app easily on the desktop
+* Package management that makes it easy to include additional Javascript libraries
-* A free cloud service with API endpoints that make it possible to build "server-less" apps
+* A free cloud service for hosting your app

 Creating your app
 -------------------